minrk/ipyparallel-ssh-mpi-demo/README.md

 - runs as an ssh server
 - has a user `demo` with password `whocares`
 - has packages `ipyparallel, mpi4py, openmpi`
-- `demo` has a profile `remotempi` with configuration to start engines with mpi

 local: